We are committed to carrying you safely and comfortably to your destination. However, traveling by air may be challenging sometimes.

 - requires the use of battery-powered medical equipment in-flight or needs to undertake any medical procedure during the flight (e.g. requires injections to be administered).

-Guests not falling into the above categories normally do not need medical clearance, however, if in doubt, medical advice should be obtained from Air Serbia Medical Center.
+Passengers not falling into the above categories normally do not need medical clearance, however, if in doubt, medical advice should be obtained from Air Serbia Medical Center.

 In order to avoid travel plan disruptions and severe health consequences, you should be very careful if you are considering flying after an operation or illness.
 Please speak to your doctor before making a booking to confirm that you are fit to fly.